 Geneva Henry, dean of GW libraries and academic innovation, provides centralized strategic leadership for the many aspects of distance education.
 Providing over 100 degree programs, the online learning team works with schools and faculty members to develop high-quality online programs and provide online learners with the exceptional academic support opportunities offered to on-campus students.
 They work closely with the deans of each school to ensure courses can be offered in every state and to provide a sustainable process for course creation.

 The eDesign Shop offers course production and assists instructors in designing their courses for online environments.
-This office is led by PB Garrett, senior associate dean for academic innovation and chief academic technology officer.
-Additionally, Ms. Garrett provides strategic leadership for Academic Technologies and the Instructional Technology Lab.
+This office is led by PB Garrett, senior associate dean for innovative teaching and learning and chief academic technology officer.

 Dean of Libraries and Academic Innovation